eMedicine World Medical Library

 Antibodies to the GM1 ganglioside component of peripheral nerves have been described.
 This GM1 ganglioside is also present in RBC membranes and in the central nervous system.
 Decreases in GM3 and sialoparagloboside components of RBC membranes have been noted.
 These gangliosides are also present throughout the nervous system.

-Recently, Redman and Reid have commented on the complexity of the Kell blood group proteins whereby the Kell protein expressed via a gene on chromosome 7 interacts with the XK protein, strikingly absent in patients with McLeod syndrome.
-These proteins are preferentially expressed in erythroid tissue but are also present in lesser amounts in brain and skeletal and cardiac muscle.
+Redman and Reid have commented on the complexity of the Kell blood group proteins whereby the Kell protein expressed via a gene on chromosome 7 interacts with the XK protein, strikingly absent in patients with MLS.
+[6] These proteins are preferentially expressed in erythroid tissue but are also present in lesser amounts in brain and skeletal and cardiac muscle.
 The Kell protein is essential in the activation of the endothelin system and is important in cell membrane integrity.
 The XK protein bound to it in a 2-protein complex may have a complementary role as a membrane transporter.
 Experimental evidence cited by van den Buuse and Webber suggests endothelins may be basal ganglia neurotransmitters.
-Thus, the implication exists for a neurochemical tie to the NA syndromes, so often highlighted by basal ganglia dysfunction.
+[7] Thus, the implication exists for a neurochemical tie to the NA syndromes, so often highlighted by basal ganglia dysfunction.

 Brain band 3 change is also tied to neuronal degeneration and has been linked generally to extrapyramidal movement disorders and axonal neuropathies.